300 Weatherby Magnum:

-The 300 Weatherby Magnum was introduced to the public in 1948 by Roy Weatherby.
+The 300 Weatherby Magnum is a thirty caliber centerfire rifle cartridge and was introduced to the public in 1948 by Roy Weatherby.
 The 300 Weatherby Magnum cartridge case itself is nothing more than an improved version of the 300 H&H magnum made by blowing out the full length of the case which then sports a double radius shoulder and a long neck.

 The 300 Weatherby Magnum is a very powerful cartridge, loaded with a 220 grain bullet and delivering 2 tons of energy at the muzzle you can safely hunt all of the north american game animals and most african game animals.